 Auto-layout uses a dagre-based algorithm so parsed playbooks arrange themselves in a readable top-to-bottom flow without manual positioning.
 You can still drag nodes around if you want.

-Five visual variants, same core parsing and rendering logic.
-Different color schemes, typography, layout density, component styling.
+SOC, Analyst, Terminal, Command, Cyber.
+Different color schemes, typography, layout density.
 What works on a large monitor in a SOC might not work on a laptop during field response.

 Why I Actually Built This

 The deeper reason is accessibility.
-Not visual accessibility (though the variants do consider contrast).
+Not visual accessibility (though the themes do consider contrast).
 I mean making incident response knowledge accessible to people who need it most.

 Junior analysts, new team members, small organizations without dedicated IR staff.
 A flowchart communicates hierarchy, sequence, and decision logic in ways prose can’t match.
 You trace a path through a flowchart in seconds.
 The same path through a document takes minutes of careful reading.

 NIST 800-61 is an excellent framework, but it’s written for people who already understand the concepts.
 Playbook Forge bridges the gap between the framework and the humans executing procedures.
-Turning the abstract lifecycle into concrete visual steps helps teams actually follow their playbooks instead of just having them.
+Turning the abstract lifecycle into concrete visual steps, with a real execution engine behind them, helps teams actually follow their playbooks instead of just having them.

 What I Learned